 Basom is a tiny town located in the state of New York.
 With a population of 237 people and just one neighborhood, Basom is the 960th largest community in New York.
-Much of the housing stock in Basom was built prior to World War II, making it one of the older and more historic towns in the country.
+Basom has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Basom is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Basom is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Basom is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Basom who work in sales jobs (17.65%), healthcare (12.61%), and teaching (10.08%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.92% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.